PratyayPande/cisce-java/README.md

 If you have git pre-instlled and configured then you can directly [fork/clone the repository to your local system](https://github.com/PratyayPande/cisce-java/blob/master/LOAD_REPO.md#3-forking-or-cloning-the-repository).

 #### How to contribute to this repository

 All code in this repository is free and is available for further contributions from everyone.
 If you some code that you want to contribute or edit some existing code to a better version of it, you are always welcome.

-Create a pull request from your fork that contains your code so that it can be reviewed and be added to the repo.
+After you complete changing the code in your fork of the repository, create a pull request from your fork so that it can be reviewed and be added to the repo.

 Look up on [how to create pull requests from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) in order to give your code to be added to this repository